Human Nutrition (M.Sc., Ph.D)

 Master of Science Degree

 For admission with full standing into the M.Sc. program, applicants from a Canadian or American university or college must hold a bachelor degree or its academic equivalent with a minimum overall average in the B+ range (at UBC 76% or higher) in all third and fourth year courses.
-Minimum academic requirements for students from other countries are specified on the Faculty of Graduate Studies web site (http://www.grad.ubc.ca/apply/how/require.asp ).
+Minimum academic requirements for students from other countries are specified on the Faculty of Graduate and Postdoctoral Studies web site (http://www.grad.ubc.ca/apply/how/require.asp ).

 For students whose degree was not completed in English, minimum TOEFL scores are 577 (paper version), or 233 (computer version), or 90 (Internet version)